(Pocket-lint) - Zoom has evolved into the tool of choice for keeping people connected, but one surprising trend that has emerged is quizzes.

 Mirroring exists for your benefit and any writing you hold up to the display is only backwards in your preview - everyone else sees everything exactly as it should be.

 The only way your writing will appear backwards is if you go and write it backwards.
-If this is all too confusing, you can turn off mirroring in the video options.
+If this is all too confusing, you can turn off mirroring in the video options for Zoom.

 Thanks to Laura for the inspiration for this article!